Social learning theory: Creating social change with media

-Applications for Social Change
+Applications for social change

 Through observational learning a model can bring forth new ways of thinking and behaving.
 With a modeled emotional experience, the observer shows an affinity toward people, places and objects.
 They dislike what the models do not like and like what the models care about.
 Television helps contribute to how viewers see their social reality.
 "Media representations gain influence because people's social constructions of reality depend heavily on what they see, hear and read rather than what they experience directly".
 Any effort to change beliefs must be directed toward the sociocultural norms and practices at the social system level.
 Before a drama is developed, extensive research is done through focus groups that represent the different sectors within a culture.
 Participants are asked what problems in society concern them most and what obstacles they face, giving creators of the drama culturally relevant information to incorporate into the show.

 The pioneer of entertainment-education is Miguel Sabido a creative writer/producer/director in the 1970s at the Mexican national television system, Televisa.
 Sabido spent eight years working on a method that would create social change and is known as the Sabido Method.
 He credits Albert Bandura's social learning theory, the drama theory of Eric Bentley, Carl Jung's theory of archetypes, MacLean's triune brain theory and Sabido's own soap opera theory for influencing his method.
 Sabido's method has been used worldwide to address social issues such as national literacy, population growth and health concerns such as HIV.

 Psychotherapy

-Another important application of social learning theory has been in the treatment and conceptualization of anxiety disorders.
-The classical conditioning approach to anxiety disorders, which spurred the development of behavioral therapy and is considered by some to be the first modern theory of anxiety, began to lose steam in the late 1970s as researchers began to question its underlying assumptions.
-For example, the classical conditioning approach holds that pathological fear and anxiety are developed through direct learning; however, many people with anxiety disorders cannot recall a traumatic conditioning event, in which the feared stimulus was experienced in close temporal and spatial contiguity with an intrinsically aversive stimulus.

-Social learning theory helped salvage learning approaches to anxiety disorders by providing additional mechanisms beyond classical conditioning that could account for the acquisition of fear.
-For example, social learning theory suggests that a child could acquire a fear of snakes by observing a family member express fear in response to snakes.
-Alternatively, the child could learn the associations between snakes and unpleasant bites through direct experience, without developing excessive fear, but could later learn from others that snakes can have deadly venom, leading to a re-evaluation of the dangerousness of snake bites, and accordingly, a more exaggerated fear response to snakes.
+Social Learning Theory has significantly influenced psychotherapy, providing a multifaceted framework that extends beyond traditional behavioral conditioning.
+Social learning theory can be integrated with various therapeutic models and lends itself to a wide range of practical techniques and interventions.
+For example, therapists in many therapeutic approaches utilize modeling, where clients observe and learn from the therapist's behaviors and response patterns.
+Techniques such as behavioral rehearsal, role-playing, and social skills training empower clients to acquire new behaviors and enhance their coping mechanisms in various situations.
+Additionally, social learning theory underscores the profound influence of culture on human development, and posits that cultural norms, values, and social contexts significantly shape individual development.
+Therapists must assess for the influence of culture in understanding their clients and adapt interventions to align with clients cultural backgrounds.